dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1865 — FREQUENCY RECEIVED BY GREGOR MENDEL.
+\>SCAFFOLDING: LAWS OF HEREDITY — STANDBY.
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM.
+// Im Garten der Erbsen offenbart sich der Code des Lebens. <br>
+// Jeder Samen trägt ein unsichtbares Gesetz, das die kommenden Generationen formt. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// In the garden of peas, the code of life reveals itself. <br>
+// Each seed carries a law unseen, patterning the generations to come. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1865 — FREQUENCY RECEIVED BY LEO TOLSTOY. <br>
 \>SCAFFOLDING: MORAL CLARITY INTERFACE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>